fe80Grau/ytdlp2STRM/README.md

 ```

 # Additional info
+* After that you can view all channels folders within /media/Youtube and their strm files.
+If you are using Jellyfin/Emby, add /media/Youtube, /media/Twitch and /media/Crunchyroll as folders in Library and enjoy it!

 ## Youtube
 * SponsorBlock doesn't work in redirect mode.
-* After that you can view all channels folders within /media/Youtube and their strm files.
-If you are using Jellyfin/Emby, add /media/Youtube, /media/Twitch and /media/Crunchyroll as folders in Library and enjoy it!
+* Local NFO for each video

 ## Twitch
 * If a live video is on air the !000-live-channel.strm will be created.
 The script will download the strm for each video in the /videos channel tab in any manner.
 Take a look at the limits and daterange values for videos in ./plugins/twitch/config.json.